cerbero90/laravel-enum/README.md

 php artisan enum:annotate -a
 ```

-Alternatively we can provide one or more enums to the `enum:annotate` command.
-Both slashes and quoted backslashes are allowed to specify the enum namespaces:
+Alternatively, we can provide one or more enums directly to the `enum:annotate` command.
+Both slashes and quoted backslashes are acceptable for defining enum namespaces:

 ```bash
 php artisan enum:annotate App/Enums/Permissions "App\Enums\PayoutStatuses"
 ```

-Finally if we want to overwrite the method annotations already annotated on enums, we can add the option `--force`:
+Lastly, if we wish to overwrite existing method annotations on enums, we can include the `--force` option:

 ```bash
 php artisan enum:annotate --force